 Figure 2.
 LDV Fuel Economy Estimates of Mid-size Cars and Mid-size SUVs – Electricity Consumption

-Figure 3 shows the fuel economy comparison between luxury and non-luxury LDVs.
-The weighted average fuel economies are calculated based on the harmonic means using vehicles sales and model-specific highway and urban combined fuel economies with Wards data (REF) which are consistent with EPA rating.
+Figure 3 shows the fuel economy comparison between luxury and non-luxury LDVs by sedan, SUV, CUV, van and pickup.
+The values shown represent the weighted average fuel economies, calculated based on the harmonic means using vehicles sales, and model-specific highway and urban combined fuel economies from 2019 Wards data (REF).
+Wards numbers are consistent with EPA rating.
 For PHEVs and BEVs, MPG calculations are based on EPA data (REF).
-A full comparison in fuel economy is not made, with unavailable fuel economy data for several classes and technologies for luxury vehicles (e.g., fuel economy for luxury PHEVs).
-However, for available luxury vehicle data, luxury vehicles’ fuel economies are generally higher than non-luxury vehicles due to potential better vehicle performances.
+A full comparison in fuel economy is not made due to unavailable fuel economy data for several classes and technologies for luxury vehicles (e.g., fuel economy for luxury PHEVs).
+However, for available luxury vehicle data, luxury vehicles’ fuel economies are generally higher than non-luxury vehicles due to potentially better vehicle performances.
+Note that Wards provides luxury indicator data, but without clear definition of luxury.

 Figure 3.
 Comparisons in Weighted Average Fuel Economies between Luxury and Non-Luxury LDVs

 Another factor that contributes to different energy cost between luxury and non-luxury LDVs is the energy price.
 For conventional gasoline vehicles, premium gasoline prices are used which are expected to be higher than regular gasoline prices.
 However, a projection of future premium gasoline prices is not available compared to the gasoline prices which are projected by EIA.
-Therefore, the team managed to develop similar statistical relationship model to estimate the premium gasoline prices based on regular gasoline prices.
+Therefore, the team developed similar statistical relationship model to estimate the premium gasoline prices based on regular gasoline prices (Figure 4).
 Historical annual average gasoline prices from 1994 to 2020 are collected from the EIA website (REF), and are used to fit the relationships.
-Figure 4 shows two statistical models.
-The un-weighted model assumes that all historical data are treated equal, while the weighted model assigns higher weights to recent gasoline price data compared to older ones.
+The un-weighted model assumes that all historical data are treated equal, while the weighted model assigns higher weights to more recent gasoline price data compared to older ones.
+The data weights are arbitrarily assigned as 1 for the year 1994, linearly increased to 27 for the data point of the year 2020.
 The statistical relationship formulas are also present in the graph.

 Figure 4.
 Relationship between Premium and Regular Gasoline Prices